masud70/RTCDSSBSL/README.md

     22. Application of `TailwindCSS`.
     23. Application of `Redux`.
     24. Application of `Express Validator`.
-    25. Application of `NodeMailer` for sending Gmail.
+    25. Application of `NodeMailer` for sending Email.

 ## Tech Stack